 Stage 3 Crisis: Control

 A crisis occurs when top-level executives start to feel they are losing control.
-A tension grows between top-level and mid-level management who are used to running thing on their own.
+Tension grows between top-level and mid-level managers who are used to running thing on their own.

 Stage 4: Growth through coordination and monitoring

 By this point, the company is a corporation.
 Top-level managers introduce formal systems for coordination and take responsibility for their administration.
 Once decentralized units are now are merged into product groups.
 All planning is formalized and intensively reviewed.

 The company hires more and more people to work at its headquarters who will work on company-wide programs that will control line managers and review their work.

 Each unit receives a budget according to a plan from headquarters.
 This system encourages field managers to look beyond their unit's needs in favor of the company as a whole.
 While some functions become centralized (like data processing), daily operating decisions remain decentralized.
 Still, field managers remain subservient to headquarters to whom they have to justify every action.

 Stock options and companywide profit sharing are used as work incentives.

 Stage 4 Crisis: Red-Tape

 Due to all the bureaucracy, confidence starts to erode between headquarters and the field as the systems stop being useful.
 Headquarters lose touch with the local conditions and line managers grow resentful as they don't have the authority to change things due to red-tape and directives from above.